 Gray column auto-fill or optional field

-Column A. Total No. (3digits):
+-Column A. Total No. (3digits):

-Please assign a number for each candidate, starting with 001, at each overseas offices.
-Use this total number to create the “Reg.
-No.”
+Please assign a number for each candidate, starting with “001”, for each of the JICA long-term training course.This total number is used to create the “Reg.
+No.” in “Column F”.

+<Note>

+“Reg.
+No.” is used to identify each of the candidate.
+It is important to keep this number unique.

-Column B. Country Name (Nationality) :
+-Column B. Country Name (Nationality) :

+Please select from the “drop down list”.
+Selecting the country name in this column, the “Country Code”(two-letter code) is automatically filled in “Column D”.
+This will also be used to create the “Reg.
+No.” in “Column F”.

+-Column C. Name of Program:

 Please select from the drop down list.
-This will automatically show the “Country Code”, which will also be used to create the “Reg.
+Selecting the country name in this column, the“Program Code”is automatically filled in “Column E” .Thiswill also be used to create the “Reg.
+No.”in “Column F”.

+-Column F. Reg.No:

+Use the “Country Code”, “Program Code”, and the “Total No.” (in this order) to create the “Reg.
 No.”

-Column C. Name of Program:

-Please select from the drop down list.
-This will automatically generate the “Program Code”, which will also be used to create the “Reg.
-No.”

-Column F. Reg.No:

-Use the “Country Code”, “Program Code”, and the “Total No.” to create the “Reg.
-No.”

 Reg.
-No. will be used throughout the 2022 Fall application process.
-It must be in 6digits combining country code, program code and the 3 digits total number.
+No. will be used throughout the 2023 Fall application process.
+It must be in 6digit code combination of “Country Code”, “Program Code” and the “Total No.(3 digits)”.

+“Reg.No”:

 Country Code (Column D) + Program Code (Column E) + 3 digits Total Number (Column A)

-Column G. FAMILY NAME:
+-Column G. FAMILY NAME:

 Enter in all caps.............ex) KOKUSAI